yunruse/Noether/README.md

 ## Legal

-Copyright (c) Mia yun Ruse ([yunru.se]) 2018–2021.
+Copyright (c) 2018–2022 Mia yun Ruse ([yunru.se]).

-With the exception of scientific data, which is cited where relevant, Noether is licensed under a [Creative Commons Attribution 4.0](cc) International license.
+With the exception of scientific data, which are cited, Noether is licensed under a [Creative Commons Attribution 4.0](cc) International license.
 In non-legal terms: do whatever you like, including science!
 But if you redistribute or fork Noether, you must credit me.

 [yunru.se]: https://yunru.se/
 [cc]: https://creativecommons.org/licenses/by/4.0/